alicommit-malp/PipeNet/README.md

-# Pipe.Net
+# Pipeline
-Pipe line in .Net core (Chain of responsibility)
+Pipeline in .Net core (Chain of responsibility)

 ## Usage